lakurdinawebsite/lakurdinawebsite.github.io/content/sections/section2.md

 In time, other contributors may choose to include information about themselves, but at this time no-one has.

-Oh, and if you are wondering about our name, it means "Blue Lake" and the word has a poetic sound, which appeals to me.
+Oh, and if you are wondering about our name, it means "Blue Lake".
+The word has a poetic sound, which appeals to me.
 There is no more to it than that.